-Everyone wants to park right next to the entrance--it really is the prime spot.
-When everyone is in a rush, parking at the same time can be horrific.
-It doesn't matter how much you workout at the gym, everyone wants to park as close to the workplace as possible.
+Everyone wants to park right next to the entrance—it really is the prime spot.
 One of your sales incentive ideas can include prime parking as a prize.
-This might be a continual sales contest--perhaps a monthly or quarterly contest.
+This might be a continual sales contest in the form of a monthly or quarterly contest.

 So, let the winner keep the parking pass for at least a month or a quarter.
 Giving the parking pass for a week just isn't motivating enough.
 It won't cost the company much to offer good parking, and the employees will truly appreciate and use the prize.

 8. Have Fun With Sports